 Digital modernization is when an organization upgrades their existing systems to adopt the latest technology, which in turn will better meet the demands of the market and streamline business operations.
 Effectively modernizing infrastructure and workflow can cut out middle steps, save money on labor and maintenance, increase efficiency, and facilitate greater analytics and output.

-Digital transformation is a similar concept that takes a more comprehensive approach to changing a company’s fundamental structures and ideology.
+Digital transformation takes a more comprehensive approach to changing a company’s fundamental structures and ideology.
 This transformation incorporates modern technology to identify the best ways to serve the customer.
 A transformation allows the company to pivot the business strategy from the top down, facilitating better long-term growth and adaptability.

 Upgrading Legacy Systems